andredevsantos/powerpuff-girls-code-test/README.md

 # Running the app

-There’re 3 ways of running this app, the first one is to clone the repo and run it locally.
+There’re several ways of running this app, the first one is to clone the repo and run it locally.
 Alternatively, you can check the version hosted on [**Snack**](https://snack.expo.dev/@andredevsantos/curious-truffles), or download the [**.apk**](https://drive.google.com/file/d/1IFVJ3c9iJANK8k48c2tT1HF7U1ZUd9as/view?usp=sharing)

 **Clone repo.**